snowpeak/traybot/README.md

 ![画面ダンプ](traybot.jpg)

 - This sends no data to outside of your PC.
-  So you can remenber secret information(like password) in this tool.
+  So you can register secret information(like password) in this tool and search them.
 - Message resource is only Japanese now.

 ## 1. how to install ( only for windows )
+You don't need Node.js environment.

 1. Get installer ( release/TrayBot Setup x.x.x.exe)
 2. Run the installer, then select run.
 3. You can find traybot icon in Windows task tray.